reqnroll/Reqnroll/docs/automation/datatable-helpers.md

 ## `CompareToSet<T>`

-The `CompareToSet<T>` extension method of the `Table` class works similarly to `CompareToInstance<T>`, except it compares a collection of objects.
+The `CompareToSet<T>` extension method of the `DataTable` class works similarly to `CompareToInstance<T>`, except it compares a collection of objects.
 For example, you have a class like this:

 ```{code-block} csharp
 :caption: C# File